Paris Hilton Sparkles In Black Dress At Britney Spears & Sam Asghari’s Wedding: Photos

 As expected, Paris Hilton brought her fashion A-game to Britney Spears‘ wedding.
 The entrepreneur and media personality, 41, stunned in a gorgeous black dress with a front cutout and sequins, keeping her face partially covered with a stylish pair of sunglasses.
-The slinky number was adorned with silver sequins on a rushed, tulle like fabric, which could be seen as she stood on the sidewalk.
-She finished the look with a satin pair if black pumps.
+The slinky number was adorned with silver sequins on a rushed, tulle-like fabric, which could be seen as she stood on the sidewalk.
+She finished the look with a satin pair of black pumps.

 Paris was spotted exiting a black SUV on Thursday, June 9 with her husband Carter Reum, as well as her mother, the one-and-only Kathy Hilton.
 Kathy, 63, opted for a sheer black dress with a shorter length, smiling as she also arrived for the intimate nuptials!
 Drew Barrymore was also spotted in her chauffeured vehicle in a gorgeous brown silk number.